Editors Note: This article was originally published on June 27, 2018 and has been completely revamped and updated for accuracy and comprehensiveness.

 One cheap and easy way to weatherproof your windows is to use sealant foam.
 Applied in the same fashion as caulk, use it generously around the perimeter of the interior window.

 It often has adhesive on the back for easy application.
 If not, you can add staples every 6 inches to the window frame.
-After application, the weatherstrip compresses and forms an airtight seal around the window.
+After use, the weatherstrip compresses and forms an airtight seal around the window.

-Weatherproof stripping, for instance, needs to be replaced often due to degradation of the rubber.
+Weatherproof stripping, for instance, needs to be replaced often due to the degradation of the rubber.
 Vinyl gaskets are typically removed after the winter is over.

 Some people prefer to take permanent action.
-Long-term options include shades, energy efficient windows, or insulating shutters.
+Long-term options include shades, energy-efficient windows, or insulating shutters.

 Not only do shades look great, but they contain side-pockets called cells.
 These cells trap air in the pockets and prevent it from flowing inside.

 Another stylish option is insulating shutters.
-Because they can be closed, shutters, provide a complete blockage of airflow into the home.
+Because they can be closed, shutters, provide complete blockage of airflow into the home.
 They can also be opened to allow natural light in the house during better weather.

-The most expensive course of action is to invest in energy efficient windows.
+The most expensive course of action is to invest in energy-efficient windows.
 This step, however, yields the best results and eliminates any drafts.
 You can measure the effectiveness of the windows by looking at its energy performance rating.

 Installing rubber weatherstripping or investing in shutters pays off in the long run.
-If you are interested in weatherproofing windows, please contact us to schedule an appointment.